-Hierarchical RMCs.
-An RMC A is hierarchical if CG_A is acyclic.
+For example, A{ex} is hierarchical.
 We denote by HMC the probabilistic XML representation system given by hierarchical RMCs.
 By forbidding recursion across components, HMC is shallow.
 However, it can be wide, since it allows paths from return ports to call ports within components.

-THEOREM 6.
+THEOREM 8.
 HMC is ra-tractable for MSO.

 This is a non-trivial extension of a result from [11] which states that computing transition probabilities in HMCs is ra-tractable.
-The algorithm, detailed in the appendix, uses the construction of a product automaton of a pushdown automaton equivalent to the HMC and a streaming tree automaton representing the MSO query.
-We even show a stronger result: ra-tractability for the more expressive system PLRMC of piecewise-linear RMCs introduced in [11].
+The algorithm, detailed in Appendix C, uses the construction of a product automaton of a pushdown automaton equivalent to the HMC and a streaming tree automaton representing the MSO query.
+We even show a stronger result: ra-tractability for the more expressive, deep representation system PLRMC of piecewise-linear RMCs introduced in [11] (see Appendix C for details).